th-nuernberg/phd-thesis-template/README.md

 Ensure that `biber` and `makeglossaries` are installed and available in your system path.

-If using continuous preview mode with `latexmk` (i.e., `make interactive`), you can edit the LaTeX source files, and the PDF will automatically update.
+If you are using the continuous preview mode with `latexmk` (i.e., running `make interactive`), you can edit the LaTeX source files, and the PDF will automatically update.